old-yan/CP-template/GRAPH/Dijkstra_heap.md

 go from 3 -> 5
 go from 5 -> 6
 0 -> 3 -> 5 -> 6

+test distance max:
+min dis from 0 to 0:0
+min dis from 0 to 2:200
+min dis from 0 to 6:200

+test path count:
+min dis from 0 to 3:400
+path count:3

 test solver:
 min dis from 0 to 0:0